Paschasius Radbertus: Understanding of Christ's body

 Paschasius believed in a distinction between veritas (truth) and figura (form, or appearance).
 Christ's descent from heaven to earth was a declension from truth to appearance, from the realm of perfection to the realm of imperfection.
 This would imply that Jesus in flesh is false, and imperfect; however, Paschasius asserted that not every figure is false.
 Christ is simultaneously both truth and figure because his external, physical self is the figure of the truth, the physical manifestation of the truth that exists in the soul.
 The person that was Jesus was subject to human needs, just like the rest of humanity.
 He required to eat, to sleep, and to be in company with others.
 In addition to this, however, he also performed miracles.
 These behaviours which Jesus exhibited imply a duality in the concept of "Word made flesh".
 Miracles, until then only performed by God, the non-physical Truth or Word, were suddenly performed by a physical human being.
 The relationship between Jesus' humanity and his divinity is rather convoluted; however, it is analogous to the relation of figures (written letters) of words to their spoken counterparts.
 Therefore, Jesus in physical form is the visual representation, T-R-U-T-H, while his divinity is the spoken sound of those written letters together as a word.

 Veneration

-Hincmar is venerated in Catholic Church:
+Paschasius is venerated in Catholicism, and commemorated on the following dates: